IPM Food Pantry

 Who Can Visit?

 Everyone is welcome — IPM serves all zip codes.
-You do not need to bring any ID or paperwork when you visit.
-You can also shop on behalf of a neighbor, family member, friend, or client who cannot make it in person.
+You don't need to bring any ID or paperwork when you visit.
+You can also shop on behalf of a neighbor, family member, friend, or client who can't make it in person.

 How to Register?